yuseow/GCP_Certs_Notes/data_engineering/data_engineering.md

 ## Cloud Workflows
-- Fully0mamanged service that allows orchestration and automation of the execution of GCP services and HTTP-based APIs in a reliable, scalable, and serverless manner
+- Fully managed service that allows orchestration and automation of the execution of GCP services and HTTP-based APIs in a reliable, scalable, and serverless manner
 - Enables sequencing and execution of multiple cloud tasks, e.g.:
   - Calling a Cloud Function
   - Triggering a Cloud Run service